-At Christmas we can enjoy a wide variety of sweets, in fact, it could be considered the sweetest time of the year for just that reason.
-But if there is a sweet star on these dates, it is undoubtedly our beloved Roscón de Reyes.
+At Christmas we can enjoy a wide variety of sweets, in fact, it could be considered the sweetest time of the year for that very reason.
+But if there is a star sweet at this time of year, it is, without a doubt, our beloved Roscón de Reyes.

-A scented sweet bread of which we can find an infinite number of recipes and variants to carry it out, although they all have several things in common; orange blossom water, citrus zest and its peculiar decoration with almonds, pearl sugar and/or candied fruits.
+A sweet, fragrant bread for which we can find countless recipes and variations to make it, although they all have several things in common: orange blossom water, citrus zest and its peculiar decoration with almonds, pearl sugar and/or candied fruit.

-It is true that today there are very different and daring roscones, inspired by many other preparations.
-But for those who have classic and traditional tastes, today we can enjoy the original recipe, to give it a name.
+It is true that nowadays there are very different and daring roscones, inspired by many other preparations.
+But for those who have classic and traditional tastes, today we can enjoy the original recipe, so to speak.

 Origin of the Roscón de Reyes

-This type of sweet bread dates back to Roman times and, it seems, was present in the "Roman Saturnalia".
-These were important Roman festivities also known as "Slave Festivals".
-During this celebration, the slaves received extra rations, free time and other benefits.
+This type of sweet bread dates back to Roman times and is believed to have been present at the "Roman Saturnalia".
+These were important Roman festivals also known as "Slave Festivals".
+During this celebration, slaves received extra rations, free time and other benefits.

-The name of this celebration comes in honor of Saturn, god of agriculture, and it was also a tribute to the triumph of a victorious general.
-They were held from December 17-23 to celebrate the end of the dark season of the year, decorating houses with plants and candles, and giving away clay figurines.
-As of December 25, the arrival of the sun was celebrated.
+The name of this celebration comes from Saturn, god of agriculture, and it was also a tribute to the triumph of a victorious general.
+It was celebrated from December 17 to 23 to celebrate the end of the dark time of the year, decorating houses with plants and candles, and giving away clay figurines.
+From December 25 onwards, the arrival of the sun was celebrated.

-Probably, the Saturnalia, were the festivities for the completion of field work, celebrated after the conclusion of the winter sowing, thus having time to rest from the daily effort.
-Later the Church made those dates coincide with the birth of Jesus of Nazareth with the aim of ending the old celebrations.
+The Saturnalia were probably the celebrations of the end of field work, celebrated after the winter sowing was finished, thus giving people time to rest from their daily efforts.
+Later, the Church made these dates coincide with the birth of Jesus of Nazareth in order to put an end to the old celebrations.

-For these festivities, bagels of dates, figs and honey were made and distributed equally between slaves and commoners.
-In the S. III, it became customary to introduce a dry bean and the lucky one to find it was named "King of Kings" for a short period of time.
+For these celebrations, cakes made of dates, figs and honey were made and shared equally between slaves and commoners.
+In the 3rd century, the custom of introducing a dried bean was adopted and the lucky one who found it was named “King of Kings” for a short period of time.

-The recipe that we will see how to prepare today is based on the traditional way of making it, even with its majestic filling of whipped cream (which is not mandatory, of course).
-To break the classic and usual aesthetics a bit, when decorating it, I have decided to use some fruits such as currants, which will provide a slight acid and fresh touch, and caramelized freeze-dried raspberry.
+The recipe that we will see how to prepare today is based on the traditional way of making it, even with its majestic whipped cream filling (which is not mandatory, of course).
+To break a little with the classic and usual aesthetic, when decorating it, I have decided to use some fruits such as currants, which will provide a light acidic and fresh touch, and caramelized freeze-dried raspberries.

-The freshness and acidity, typical of these fruits, combine very well with the sweet and fruity flavor of the roscón.
-In addition, it allows us to give it an elegant and striking decoration that helps us to break the usual aesthetics a bit.
+The freshness and acidity of these fruits combine very well with the sweet and fruity flavour of the roscón.
+In addition, it allows us to give it an elegant and striking decoration that helps us break away from the usual aesthetic.

 Ingredients (for one large or two medium roscón)